jacksonwalters/scotus-v-public/README.md

 using an API from Free Law Project and the help of Michael Lissner.
 In the intervening years, it has become easier to obtain this data as a bulk download from CourtListener.

 The SCOTUS opinion text data is labeled as being decided in a liberal or conservative direction, and the magnitude is given by the vote ratio for each case.
-We normalize to a [-1,+1] scale corresponding to the [LIBERAL,CONSERVATIVE] spectrum, one of many axes.
+We normalize to a [-1,+1] scale corresponding to the [CONSERVATIVE,LIBERAL] spectrum, one of many axes.

 The public opinion questions have answers which are over a range of values, e.g. yes/no, strongly agree - strongly disagree, a temperature 0-100, etc. We'd like to map a (question, answer) pair to a statement whose sentiment can be analyzed.
 For example,
 Q: "Do you support government subsidized health care?"
-A: "Yes." should be interpreted as a liberal sentiment, -1.
+A: "Yes." should be interpreted as a liberal sentiment, +1.

 Rather than trying to combine the questions and answers into statement sentences and map directly to a [-1,+1] scale, it is cleaner to perform a binary classification on